mikebionic/SapAPI-core/documentation/newBackend.md

 **@token_required** of **Rp_acc** login
 + /api/v-order-invoices/

-# get all lines of a specific reg no if it's order is Rp_acc
+## Get all order lines of a specific OInvRegNo if it's owner is Rp_acc
 > GET

 **@token_required** of **Rp_acc** login